libsdl-org/sdlwiki/SDL3/SDL_GetGlobalMouseState.md

 ###### (This is the documentation for SDL3, which is the current stable version.
 [SDL2](https://wiki.libsdl.org/SDL2/) was the previous version!)
 # SDL_GetGlobalMouseState

-Query the platform for the asynchronous mouse button state and the desktop-relative cursor position.
+Query the platform for the asynchronous mouse button state and the desktop-relative platform-cursor position.

 ## Header File